kneelster111/LLMs-with-Autodesk-Dynamo-Python/README.md

 We welcome contributions, involvement, and discussion from the open-source community!
 Feel free to fork the repository, improve the code, and submit merge requests.
 We also encourage opening discussions on the Discussions tab.
 When contributing, please adhere to the following guidelines:
-  Follow the coding standards specified in our Coding Standards Guide.
+  Follow Common Coding standards, add relavant Comments.
-  Use clear and descriptive commit messages that follow our Commit Message Conventions.
+  Use clear and descriptive commit messages that follow standard Commit Message Conventions.
   Ensure your contributions are well-documented and include relevant comments.

 We appreciate your efforts and look forward to your contributions!
 Let's make this project even better together.